 Project KOALA was initiated in February 2021 based on a community initiative to re-establish treed vegetation in The Cape combined with an expansion of habitat for the local koala population of Cape Paterson.

-Using the mini-forest principles of Japanese ecologist Miyawaki, a series of high density, layered plantings of mixed indigenous plant species will be planted in a number of stepping stones contained in five zones, linking the YBMCP in the south-east of The Cape to the main central creek line restoration which runs north-south through the centre of the estate.
-See the aerial photo below.
+Using the mini-forest principles of Japanese ecologist Miyawaki, a series of high density, layered plantings of mixed indigenous plant species will be planted in a number of stepping stones contained in five zones, linking the YBMCP in the south-east of The Cape to the main central creek line restoration which runs north-south through the estate and a further east-west corridor toward Wilson Rd.
 The plantings will occur over the coming years.